5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 The river next to the road as you drive into the village.

-The falls are impressive, especially in the late afternoon with no sun reaching here.
+Cauldron Falls are impressive, especially in the late afternoon when no sun reaches them.

 West Burton Falls one of the waterfalls in the Yorkshire Dales.